dxy5930/mini-program/README.md

-# mini-program created by cli
+# use uniapp mini-program created by cli

 ## Project setup
 ```